BolajiBI/WhatsAppPowerBIReport/README.md

 ## Introduction
 This project was one that resulted from a search for a pet project (passion project) that would involve working with data that was personal and which the insights would be interesting to see.
 The documentation includes:
 - Data Gathering & Transformation
-- Report requirement
+- Report Requirement
-- Data Modelling
+- Data Modeling
 - Report Design
 - Data & Report Limitation
 - Conclusion